dimarogiv/querypath/README.md

    > in Nushell):
    >
    > ```sh
-   > querypath init nushell | save -f ~/.querypath.nu
+   > querypath init --cmd q nushell | save -f ~/.querypath.nu
    > ```
    >
    > Now, add this to the <ins>**end**</ins> of your config file (find it by running